refraction-ray/iastu-hpc2-manual/administrators/toolchains/ansible.md

 ## Development consideration

 * [practical example of modules and action plugins](https://ndemengel.github.io/2015/01/20/ansible-modules-and-action-plugins/)
-* Future plan: a spack module for ansible
+* Future plan: a spack module for ansible (settled by `changed_when` to avoid changed report of command)

 ## Misc